How to create a social media marketing strategy for your small business

 Step 5: Create and curate your social media content

-Before we get into what to share on social media, there’s the important step of setting up your profiles.
+Before we get into what to share on social platforms, there’s the important step of setting up your profiles.

 Tide member and owner of Vera Beauty, Sinmi Adekola, talks about this in her post on using social media to grow your business.